rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 This status can be used to get updates about priority requests.
 For example, you can use it to know when priority request are activated or cancelled.

 A list of priority events is returned.
-Each event refer to a request using it's requestId.
+Each event refer to a particular request, using a requestId.
-Note that several events can refer to the same request.
+Several events can refer to the same request, for example if the request was first enqueued, then activated.

 .. figtable::